rahullakhaney/ohsnap-rails/README.md

 <%= snap_flash %>
 ```

-Credits to [Dmytro Koval](https://github.com/dawidof) for making pointing out a typo and for the application_helper.
+Credits to [Dmytro Koval](https://github.com/dawidof) for pointing out a typo and for the application_helper.

 Ohsnap created div with classes .alert .alert-color .So you would need to have: